Ladakh Nuns

 SCHOLARSHIP PROGRAM

 Since 1999, Ladakh Nuns Association has sponsored nuns to receive Buddhist and general education in schools and institutions in Ladakh and throughout India (Dharamsala and Dehradun) and Nepal.
 The number of nuns receiving such assistance has risen steadily each year.
 LNA currently sponsors 40 nuns training in Buddhist philosophy and modern education.
 Generous individuals from around the world support the Scholarship Program.
 Many sponsors visit the nuns they support, and the nuns write letters with periodic updates of their studies and progress.
+The Scholarship Program for nuns education is greatly contributing to an increasing number of young nuns in Ladakh.

 SOCIALLY ENGAGED BUDDHISM

 LNA in collaboration with partner organizations and individuals has provided training and workshops on many issues, including Buddhist Philosophy, Socially Engaged Buddhism, Team Building, Leadership, Conflict Transformation, Non-Violent Communication and Peace Building.
 These courses aim to develop the roles of nuns, youth and lay women in society.
 LNA and trained nuns have reached out to communities to carry out various socially engaged activities, relating to death and dying; domestic violence; trauma healing; drug and alcohol addiction; childbirth; adolescent problems; cultural preservation; environmental issues; pollution; organic gardening and communal harmony.
-With genuine interests in social problems the LNA nuns continue to improve their own understanding and capacity for social service, especially in education and health care.

 MONASTIC AND SECULAR EDUCATION

 LNA receives support from sponsors so that the institution can take care of the formal education of 40 young nuns in 3 schools around Leh.
 Currently, there are 60 nuns studying Buddhist Philosophy throughout India and Nepal.
 Although most nuns have pursued secular education in schools, they have chosen ethics and spirituality as a way of life.
 Since the establishment of LNA, 9 nuns have completed their studies in Tibetan Medicine (2009), and an additional 4 nuns gained admission in the Central Institute of Buddhist Studies (CIBS) in Choglamsar, Ladakh.
 LNA organizes short courses and training in Dharma and literacy to nuns and lay women who have little access to education in some of the most remote areas.
-The nuns appreciate all opportunities to receive teachings.
-Most recently they attended the Kalachakra teachings given by His Holiness the 14th Dalai Lama in Summer 2014.